MohitGoel92/Power-BI/README.md

 **Note:** Instead of adding filter context, ALL removes it.
 This is often used when we need to unfilter values that will not react to changes in filter context (i.e. % of total, where the denominator needs to remain fixed).

+### FILTER

+- FILTER(): Returns a table that represents a subset of another table or expression = FILTER(Table, FilterExpression)
+  - "Table" is the table that is to be filtered.
+E.g. Territory_Lookup, Customer_Lookup.
+  - "FilterExpression" is a Boolean (True/False) filter expression to be evaluated for each row of the table.
+E.g. Territory_Lookup[Country] = "USA", Calendar[Year] = 1998, Products[Price] > [Overall Avg Price].
+This goes through the table row-by-row (iterative) and keeps or discards the rows of the data depending on whether it satisfies the FilterExpression.
+This produces a new table which is a subset of the original table.

+**Note:** FILTER is used to add new filter context, and can handle more complex filter expressions than CALCULATE (by referencing measure for example).
+Since FILTER returns an entire table, it's almost always used as an input to other functions, like CALCULATE or SUMX.

+**Note:** Since FILTER iterates through each row in a table, it can be slow and processor-intensive.
+Therefore, it is better to avoid using FILTER if a CALCULATE function will accomplish the same thing.